Dear CGA enthusiasts

 power contributions at different levels.
 I feel that too much

 significance is attached to power data anyway.
-The suposition that
+The suposition

 peforming a psoas release over the brim doesn't significantly effect